 12 Things You Might Not Have Known About Manatees

-On Monday, the U.S. Fish and Wildlife Service temporarily closed Three Sisters Springs in the Crystal River after more than 300 manatees rapidly moved into the springs.
-“We have a record number this year,” Laura Ruettiman, an environmental education guide at the Springs told USA TODAY.
+In August 2015, the U.S. Fish and Wildlife Service temporarily closed Three Sisters Springs in the Crystal River after more than 300 manatees rapidly moved into the springs.
+“We have a record number this year,” Laura Ruettiman, an environmental education guide at the Springs, told USA TODAY.
 “We have 150 more manatees here than have ever been recorded in the past.”
 Here are a few things you might not have known about these cute, cuddly aquatic mammals.

 1. "Manatee" comes from the Carab word manti, meaning “breast, udder.”
 These docile creatures are also called sea cows.